-Recently, we have focused on annotating the effects of human protein variations in the context of cancers and genetic diseases, and analysing results of high-throughput experiments to shed light on the function of selected sets of uncharacterized human proteins.
+Recently, we focused on annotating the effects of human protein variations in the context of cancers and genetic diseases, and analyzing results of high-throughput experiments to shed light on the function of selected sets of uncharacterized human proteins.

-We participate to the HUPO Human Protein Project, which aims at validating the existence of all predicted human proteins in biological samples by mass spectrometry.
+We are part of the HUPO Human Protein Project, which aims at validating the existence of all predicted human proteins in biological samples by mass spectrometry.

-We are also active in the development of ontologies/standardisation resources such as the Cellosaurus for cell lines and ICEPO for ion channel electrophysiology.
+We are also active in the development of ontologies/standardization resources, such as Cellosaurus for cell lines and ICEPO for ion channel electrophysiology.

-In 2016, we continued the development of the new generation of the neXtProt platform.
-The new neXtProt site allows power users and software developers to make use all of the integrated data in software tools (with our new API) or in powerful cross-resources queries (thanks to our SPARQL endpoint).
+In 2016, we continued to develop the new generation of the neXtProt platform.
+The new neXtProt site allows power users and software developers to make use of all of the integrated data in software tools (with our new API) or in powerful cross-resources queries (thanks to our SPARQL endpoint).

-We also started to integrate the results of our effort in annotating the phenotypic effect of protein variants in cancers and genetic diseases in a new phenotype view and through specific portals such as the one for ion channels.
+We also started to integrate the results of our effort to annotate the phenotypic effect of protein variants in cancers and genetic diseases in a new phenotype view, and through specific portals such as the one for ion channels.

 Main publications 2016